Michigan Federal Criminal Defense Attorneys

 The Barone Defense Firm consists of some of Michigan’s top Federal Criminal Defense Lawyers.
 Lead Federal Attorney Keith Corbett is a former United States Attorney.
-He has been practicing federal criminal law for more than 35 years.
-He has received numerous awards for his skillful federal practice.
+He has been practicing federal criminal law for more than 35 years, and has received numerous awards for his skillful federal practice.

 Karl Numinen has been practicing federal criminal defense for nearly as long.
 Karl is a former president of the Criminal Defense Attorneys of Michigan.
 After a statewide search, Karl was selected to be the Editor of a three-volume criminal defense practice manual (Lexis Publishing, in print).

 Patrick Barone and Michael Boyle are also highly regarded criminal defense lawyers.

 Finally, Michael Skinner handles the Firm’s appeals to the Federal Appeals Courts.